Therapy For Teens: When Should A Teenager See A Therapist?

 Since teens deal with life transitions such as trying to figure out who they are, what they value, and what kind of life they want for themselves along the way, the result can add up to stress, trouble managing emotions, and somewhat erratic behaviors.
 Some amount of this is normal for this stage of life but some behavioral issues are not normal and could potentially be harmful to your teen.
 So how do you know when seeking out the help of a therapist may be necessary or beneficial?

-When should teens connect with a therapist?
+When should a teenager see a therapist?

 According to the Centers for Disease Control and Prevention, the number of adolescents reporting poor mental health is increasing